Skip to content

 function specifying how to update the Hamiltonian

-Either an array of times passed to sesolve or a method specifying how to update the times that are passed to sesolve
+If ArrayLike, then Shape = (ntsave,).
+Either an array of times passed to sesolve or a method specifying how to update the times that are passed to mesolve.

 Operators to calculate expectation values of, in case some of the cost functions depend on the value of certain expectation values.